 AgoraNatura is an independent mediation platform.
 Here you can find projects from various environmental organisations and stakeholders from all over Germany.
 They state their nature conservation goals, necessary measures and describe the resulting positive outcomes for biological diversity and ecosystem services.
 These expectations are visualised in the blossom.
-Land users themselves decide what price is reasonable so that their project can be successfully implemented.
+Project suppliers themselves decide what price is reasonable so that their project can be successfully implemented.
 Each project is evaluated using the Naturplus-Standard, which assesses the viability of the described measures and makes sure that the quality of the project aligns with science-based criteria.

 Investors support the certified projects through their purchase of nature conservation certificates.
 One certificate represents an investment of 100 m2 for one year of the project’s duration.
 A project can only take place if all nature conservation certificates are sold.
 Should this not be the case, investors who have already made a payment will automatically receive a full refund.
-The funding period of a project is defined by the land users themselves (max.
+The funding period of a project is defined by the project suppliers themselves (max.
 6 months).